deploying-elixir/Faros/README.md

 # Running Locally

-You need to have Elixir installed, and postgres
+You need to have Elixir and postgres installed

 Clone the repository
 > git clone git@github.com:Maikon/Faros.git